code16/website/source/_posts/leveraging-sharp-laravel-open-source-content-management-framework.md

 ---
 title: Leveraging Sharp, an open source content management framework, in a Laravel project
 description: "To state the obvious: content management is hard.
-For a typical web project, this applies to both sides: it can be difficult to build an adapted tool as a developer, and it is sometimes a pain to use it as a content manager."
+For a typical web project, this applies to both sides: it can be difficult to build an adapted tool as a developer…"
 thumbnail: /assets/img/sharp/banner.png
 date: 2022-03-31
 author: philippe